combattingbias/combattingbias.huygens.knaw.nl/docs/Team/Partners/Advisors.md

 The two advisors from this project are:

-### Angelica M. Maineri

-Angelica is a data manager at ODISSEI, where she works to enhance data accessibility for the social science research community, implementing FAIR principles and developing resources like the ODISSEI code library.
+**Angelica M. Maineri** is a data manager at ODISSEI, where she works to enhance data accessibility for the social science research community, implementing FAIR principles and developing resources like the ODISSEI code library.

-### Shuai Wang

-Shuai Wang is a scientific engineer at the FAIR Expertise Hub.
+**Shuai Wang** is a scientific engineer at the FAIR Expertise Hub.

 ## Global Data Lab (GDL)

 GDL, situated at the Nijmegen School of Management, Radboud University, is an independent centre focusing on data and research.
 Utilising over 500 household survey datasets, GDL has created a comprehensive database encompassing information on 35 million individuals across 130+ countries, primarily in low- and middle-income regions.
 GDL's work involves conducting research and developing specialised databases, indices, and tools for monitoring and analysing societal status and progress.
 GDL's work on societal status and progress in low- and middle-income countries will inform the project's efforts to create inclusive data guidelines for the social sciences that reflect diverse global contexts and contribute to addressing historical and contemporary inequalities.

-### Prof. Natascha Wagner

-Prof. Natascha Wagner is a professor of International Economics at the Nijmegen School of Management at Radboud University, Netherlands and the director of the GDL.
+**Prof. Natascha Wagner** is a professor of International Economics at the Nijmegen School of Management at Radboud University, Netherlands and the director of the GDL.

 ## HAICU

 The HAICu project brings together AI and Digital Humanities researchers, heritage professionals, and interested citizens to work together to achieve scientific breakthroughs in order to open up, link, and analyse large-scale digital heritage collections.

-### Prof. Julia Noordegraaf

-Prof. Julia Noordegraaf is professor of Digital Heritage and director of the Amsterdam Center of Cultural Heritage and Identity (ACHI) at the University of Amsterdam.
+**Prof. Julia Noordegraaf** is professor of Digital Heritage and director of the Amsterdam Center of Cultural Heritage and Identity (ACHI) at the University of Amsterdam.